autocorr/faust_line_imaging/docs/source/userguide.rst

 .. figure:: _images/amoeba_example.png
    :width: 400

-   :caption: The mask includes a large fraction of the field without apparent emission.
+   The mask includes a large fraction of the field without apparent emission.

 In some circumstances, all pixels in a channel may even be included in the mask.
 Note that such cases will appear to have no mask when using the